8gradplus/msb_lecture/slides/database_architectures/slides.md

 **Flexible Schema**

 - Document DB: Schema-less or schema-flexible; documents can have different fields without predefined constraints.
-- RDBMS: Requires a predefined schema (tables, columns, and data types).
+- RDB: Requires a predefined schema (tables, columns, and data types).
 Changes often necessitate migrations, which can be time-consuming.

 Use Case: Applications with evolving requirements where the data model frequently changes, such as content management systems or user profiles.